A Laplacian Pyramid Based Generative H&E Stain Augmentation Network: Experimental Results

-\new{From the test scores plotted in \cref{fig:nucseg_results}, we can again observe that G-SAN offers the largest average improvement over the baseline (\ie without stain augmentation) in terms of all three metrics: 7.3\% in PQ, 7.2\% in AP and 8.5\% in AJI.} Regarding the performance of HistAuGAN, while a cursory examination of the stain augmentations generated by the network may cause one to think that they are of high quality, the reality is that the augmentations are not structure-preserving and therefore the algorithm comes up short from the standpoint of producing good segmentations.
+From the test scores plotted in \cref{fig:nucseg_results}, we can again observe that G-SAN offers the largest average improvement over the baseline (\ie without stain augmentation) in terms of all three metrics: 7.3\% in PQ, 7.2\% in AP and 8.5\% in AJI.
+Regarding the performance of HistAuGAN, while a cursory examination of the stain augmentations generated by the network may cause one to think that they are of high quality, the reality is that the augmentations are not structure-preserving and therefore the algorithm comes up short from the standpoint of producing good segmentations. \new{This shortcoming of HistAuGAN could be attributed to the significant heterogeneity in tissue morphology across organs, coupled with the fact that it was exclusively trained on breast cancer images from the CAMELYON17 dataset \cite{wagner2021structure}.}